joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 In order to determine which of these three timescales will operate, we must understand how the donor's radius is related to its radius.
-The starting point here is the ZAMS mass-radius relationship, which can be written like
+The starting point here is the zero-age main squence (ZAMS) mass-radius relationship, which can be written like

 $$R_0 \propto M_0^{\alpha},$$

 for some constant $$\alpha$$.
 A value like $$\alpha \sim 0.8$$ is pretty good for many initial masses, but its specific value isn't important to us here.
-The important feature of this relationship is that near any particular mass, the relationship between the mass and radius is a power law.
+The important feature of this relationship is that near any particular mass, the relationship between the mass and radius is approximately a power law.

 We next must take into account the fact that the radius of a star slowly changes over time due to changes in its internal composition as hydrogen is